wmde/software.wikimedia.de/README.md

 ### Website scope and audience

 This website is meant to give people not familiar with our department an idea of who we are, what we do and how we do it.
-The target audience that motivated its creation and potential hires.
+The target audience that motivated its creation is potential hires.
 While the site can be used to cater to other needs as well, the hiring one should always be kept in mind.

 ### Who can edit and who is responsible

 You can treat the website as if it where a wiki.
 In fact, the previous version of the site was on a wiki.
 Use your own best judgement.
-If you arr fixing a typo, just push to master.
+If you are fixing a typo, just push to master.
 If you think it warrants a second eye or you are actively looking for feedback, create a pull request.
 Everyone part of the WMDE GitHub organization can merge pull requests.

 The main authors or the existing content are @samu-wmde and @JeroenDeDauw, so these are the primary suspects for feedback.